-Debian is the first popular non-commercial Linux distribution.
+Debian is one of the first non-commercial Linux distributions, and is the most popular.
 Traditionally many of the people who actually write open source packages ran Debian, and it was used by expert users who ran e.g. internet service providers.
 It is generally high quality, and has the most software packages.
 At one point, most of the core users were running a "rolling update" version of Debian.
-Since it is run by volunteers, there was nobody who cared that much, and it went more than two years without a formal release.
+Since it is run by volunteers, and there was nobody who cared that much, it once went more than two years without a formal release.
 Ubuntu was started by a .com millionaire who wanted to give back to the open source community.
 Ubuntu was basically "Debian with regular releases."

 RedHat focused on the kernel and making stable, supported releases for enterprise customers to run on their servers.
 They traditionally hire many of the core Linux kernel developers.
 Ubuntu focused on building a good Linux desktop experience.
 They offer predictable releases and commercial support, and work with partners to certify Debian.